blackat/keycloak-jaxrs-basic-example/README.md

 #### `keycloak.json`
 If you change some parameters like the port or the client name, you have the edit the configuration file accordingly.

+## Connect to the service
+Connect to http://localhost:8080/farm-application/api/products to display some products.

+You should be redirect to keycloak and once authenticated, redericted to the products `json`.